High Electric Bills? Here's How You Can Save

 (Image credit: Getty Images)

-Unfortunately, you can expect to pay more for your utility bills this summer.
-From April 2021 to April 2024, electric prices have increased by 24%, and you’ve no doubt been feeling the strain on your wallet as the weather warms up and the number on your thermostat goes down.
+Most Americans should expect to pay more for their electric bills and other utilities this summer.
+June's heat wave has plunged over 100 million Americans into extreme heat, according to the National Integrated Heat Health Information System (NIHHIS).
+From April 2021 to April 2024, electric prices have increased by 24%, and you’ve no doubt been feeling the strain on your wallet.
 Here's a look at what's causing this rise in energy prices and what you can do to save money.

 Why are energy prices rising?